-This country-specific Q&A provides an overview to Corporate Governance laws and regulations that may occur in Austria.
+This country-specific Q&A provides an overview of Corporate Governance laws and regulations applicable in Austria.

 What is the typical organizational structure of a company and does the structure typically differ if the company is public or private?

 Most privately held companies in Austria are incorporated as limited liability companies (Gesellschaft mit beschränkter Haftung, GmbH).
 The legal form of a joint stock corporation (Aktiengesellschaft, JST) may be used for both private and public, i.e. exchange-listed, companies, whereby recent changes to the Austrian Stock Corporation Act introduced more stringent rules applicable to exchange-listed JSTs.
 The European Company (Societas Europea, SE) is a less frequently used form for a public company in Austria.